LarsChrWiik/Basic-HTML-and-CSS/JavaScript/Local and Session Storage/README.md

 LocalStorage and SessionStorage are ways to store information within the browser.

 Variables stored in LocalStorage are stored locally in the browser, even after closing the browser and re-opening it.
-Variables stored in SessionStorage will be remed when the browser is closed or after the session has times out.
+Variables stored in SessionStorage will be removed when the browser is closed or after the session has times out.

 ### Store and Get Single Values